 6. Remember that it’s still a job

-Finally, an Internet platform doesn’t eliminate the need to work hard.
-You need to market yourself, offer customer service and, ultimately, do a darn good job at whatever service you’re providing or product you’re making.
+Finally, an internet platform doesn’t eliminate the need to work hard.
+You need to market yourself, offer customer service and do a darn good job at whatever service you’re providing or product you’re making.

 Do you dream of escaping your 9-to-5 job for something else?
-Share your thoughts in our Forums.
-It’s a place where you can swap questions and answers on money-related matters, life hacks and ingenious ways to save.
+Share your thoughts by commenting below or on our Facebook page.

-This article was originally published on MoneyTalksNews.com as '6 Steps to Using the Internet to Quit Your 9-to-5 Job'.
+This article was originally published on MoneyTalksNews.com as '6 Steps to Using the Internet to Quit the Daily Grind'.